svrooij/sonos-api-docs/docs/services/av-transport.md

 | **InstanceID** | `ui4` |  |
 | **NewCoordinator** | `string` | uuid of the new coordinator - must be in same group |
 | **RejoinGroup** | `boolean` | Should former coordinator rejoin the group? |

+**Remarks** Send to non-coordinator has no results - should be avoided.

 ### BecomeGroupCoordinator